 - Long-term care premiums

-You can confirm if your HDHP is eligible for an HSA by reading the policy’s coverage details or contacting your insurance company.
-If it turns out that your HDHP doesn’t meet these guidelines, you won’t be able to use it with an HSA.
+You can confirm your HDHP's eligibility for an HSA by reading the policy’s coverage details or contacting your insurance company.
+If it turns out that your organization’s HDHP doesn’t meet these guidelines, your employees won’t be able to use it with an HSA.

-Thankfully, you can use the other health benefit options we discuss below with your group plan to offset your HDHP’s deductible and help you cover your employees’ out-of-pocket healthcare costs.
+Thankfully, you can use the other health benefit options we’ll discuss below in addition to your group plan to help you cover your employees’ out-of-pocket medical expenses.

 Option 1: Switch to an HSA-qualified group health plan

-Option 2: Supplement your health plan with a group coverage HRA (GCHRA)
+Option 2: Supplement your health plan with an integrated HRA

-A GCHRA, also known as an integrated HRA, is a tax-free reimbursement benefit designed to help employees pay for the out-of-pocket medical costs that aren’t fully paid for by their group health insurance plan, such as deductibles, copays, and other medical expenses.
-If you have an HDHP, a GCHRA can help ease the pressure of a high deductible while minimizing your premium costs.
+A GCHRA is a tax-free reimbursement benefit designed to help employees pay for the out-of-pocket expenses that their group health coverage doesn't fully pay for, such as annual deductibles, copays, and other medical services.
+If your organization has an HDHP, a GCHRA can help ease the pressure of a high-deductible while minimizing employees’ health insurance premiums.

-Unlike an HSA, employers are not restricted to specific plans through any individual provider, and if you offer a GCHRA, you can keep your GCHRA even if you change insurance providers.
-This makes a GCHRA a good substitute if you were contributing to an HSA in the past but are no longer able to because of a change in your group health insurance plan.
+Unlike an HSA, employers aren’t restricted to specific plans through any individual provider, and if you offer a GCHRA, you can keep your GCHRA even if you change insurance providers.
+This makes a GCHRA a good substitute if you were contributing to employees’ HSAs in the past but are no longer able to because of a change in your group health insurance plan.

-Additionally, there are no contribution limits, so employers can set an allowance that works for their budget as well as their employees’ needs.
-Best of all, because the benefit is employer-owned, when an employee leaves the company, the unused funds stay with the employer.
+Additionally, there are no contribution limits, so employers can set an allowance that works for their budget and their employees’ needs.
+However, you can limit the covered expenses under the benefit for extra flexibility and customization.

-If you want an even more flexible solution to amplify your group plan, you might consider a taxable stipend.
-With a stipend, employees receive a fixed amount of money to help pay for their insurance premiums and other out-of-pocket medical costs.
-The employer's contributions are typically added to the employees’ paycheck as wages, making stipends simpler to administer with fewer compliance complications.
+If you want a flexible solution to amplify your group plan, consider a stipend.
+With a stipend, employees receive a fixed amount of money to help pay for their health expenses, like over-the-counter drugs, pain relievers, vision care, and more.

 While an HSA offers excellent benefits, many employers may wrongly assume their HDHP group plan is eligible for one.
 Luckily, there are other options employers can consider if their group health plan isn’t HSA-qualified.

-With a GCHRA or a taxable stipend, you’ll be able to supplement your group health plan with reimbursements for your employees so they have more control over their healthcare.
-If you think one of these customized benefit solutions would be right for your company, contact our team and we’ll get you started!
+With an integrated HRA or stipend, you can supplement your group health plan with reimbursements for your employees.
+That way, your employees can better control their medical decisions and be more financially able to pay for eligible expenses.
+If you think one of these healthcare coverage solutions is right for you, contact our team, and we’ll get you started!